mybb/docs.mybb.com/1.8/administration/security/file-permissions.md

 * `./uploads/avatars/`
 * `./admin/backups/ (optional)`

+For increased security, you can change the file permissions of the './inc/config.php' file to 644 or 444 after mybb is installed and configured correctly.

 ## Chmod with *nix systems

 If you have SSH access, you can apply the necessary permissions via the following command, executed from your root MyBB directory: